Dhananjeyan286/Storybooks_js_project/README.md

 # StoryBooks
 A website to create and view your public and private stories, and also view others users' public stories.

-This app uses Express,Node.js,MongoDB and Google OAuth for authetication
+This app uses Handlebars in the frontend and Express,Node.js,MongoDB in the backend along with Google OAuth for authetication.

 <h3>Usage</h3>